nathankellenicki/rewind/README.md

 1. Clone the repository
 2. npm install
-3. npm install sqlite3 (Required as sqlite3 must be installed outside of the normal install process)
 4. (Optional) npm install gulp -g (For compiling the client-side Javascript)
 5. npm start